Welcome, new students!

 It may seem like a lot to handle at first, but with the tight-knit community and support the Honors College has, you all are more than capable of success.
 Your freshmen year is truly the most memorable year you will have at VCU, and with that I wish you all good luck and success at your time here in the Honors College!

-Neha Potdar is a junior majoring in biomedical engineering.
+Neha Potdar is a senior majoring in biomedical engineering.

 Incoming Honors students,